zeozeozeo/odin-imgui/README.md

 The Dear ImGui commits which have been tested against are listed in `build.py`.
 You can mess with these all you want and see if it works.

+When updating, a new commit should be chosen for `master` which is right before `master` was merged into `docking`.
+The `docking` commit should be the following merge commit.
 Additionally, when updating, all backends in `imgui_impl.odin` should be checked for new commits, and updated where necessary.

 ## Help wanted!